deyishi/Image-Maker/README.md

-# Image-Maker
+# Redit
-a very simple JPG file modification program
+a simple program that simulate Redit